 (Originally posted on Gigslutz)

-Inspired by the likes of Lucy Rose, Jeff Buckley and Bon Iver; Beckie’s songs are tender, intuitive, and effortlessly delivered.
-She’s still at University in the final year of her song-writing degree, but there’s something about her voice and her stage presence that can’t be found in a textbook.
-It was a pleasure to behold someone so young look so comfortable whilst singing about love, life, and trying to see the colour in the world when everything’s tainted by poor mental health.
+Inspired by the likes of Lucy Rose, Jeff Buckley and Bon Iver, Beckie’s songs are tender, intuitive and effortlessly delivered.
+She’s still at University in the final year of her song-writing degree, but there’s something about her voice and her stage presence that can’t be studied or learned in a classroom.
+It was a pleasure to behold someone so young look so comfortable whilst singing about love, life and trying to see the colour in the world when everything’s tainted by poor mental health.

 Support came from Calluna.
 Performing with a full band, front woman Heather shone (not just because of the glitter on her face) in the spotlight with her strong, sultry vocals.
 Perfectly billed alongside Beckie.